isomerpages/moe-jurongsec/_our-experiences/Academic Programmes/Mother Tongue Languages.md

 *   Cultural Exposure programme

-Students has opportunities to learn more about own culture through activities such as Mother Tongue Fortnight events, Leaning Journeys, attending Drama performance, etc.
+Students have opportunities to learn more about own culture through activities such as Mother Tongue Fortnight events, Leaning Journeys, attending Drama performance, etc.